cconkrig/EMQX-Auth-Worker/README.md

 The `/admin` route serves a Svelte-based admin panel for managing users and ACLs.
 - **Login**: JWT-protected login for admin users (credentials stored in KV as `admin:<username>`)
+- **Bootstrap**: First-time setup automatically detects if no admin users exist and provides a setup form
 - **User management**: List, create, update, and delete users
 - **ACL management**: View, add, update, and remove ACLs for each user
 - **Audit logging**: All admin actions are logged to the console for traceability